Toyota Corolla Cross: Vietnam

 The Corolla Cross for the Vietnamese market was launched on 5 August 2020.
 It is offered in 1.8 G, 1.8 V and 1.8 Hybrid trim levels.
 The 1.8 V and 1.8 Hybrid trim levels are equipped with Toyota Safety Sense.
 The facelifted Corolla Cross was launched on 6 May 2024 with two variants available: V and HEV.

 Europe

-The Corolla Cross went on sale in 2022 to compete in the C-segment SUV space.
+The new Toyota Corolla Cross for the European market debuted in September 2022 alongside the fourth generation Nissan X-Trail.
 Built in Japan, the European market Corolla Cross is powered by a 2.0-litre M20A-FXS hybrid petrol engine with a combined output of 146 kW.
 An all-wheel drive model (AWD-i) is available with an additional rear electric motor producing 30.6 kW.
 It is equipped with the Japanese-model headlight and taillight clusters, while equipment list included panoramic roof, 12.3-inch instrument panel and a 10.5-inch central display.

-The facelifted Cross Corolla was debuted in Europe in May 2025 with the High and GR Sport trims.
+The facelifted Corolla Cross debuted in Europe in May 2025, with the High and GR Sport trims.